TheFlipbook/vert_db/README.md

 # vert_db

-A deader-only C++ library for operating on 3d model vertex data.
+A header-only C++ library for operating on 3d model vertex data.
 * Spatial and connectivity queries
 * Transferring properties like skin weights